keepinmindsh/lines.io/_posts/2024-09-12-ecs-gitaction-handling.md

   ECS_SERVICE:  {Elastic Container Service Name}                # set this to your Amazon ECS service name
   ECS_CLUSTER: {Elastic Container Cluster}                 # set this to your Amazon ECS cluster name
   ECS_TASK_DEFINITION: .aws/task-definition.json # set this to the path to your Amazon ECS task definition
-  CONTAINER_NAME: repair-backend-container           # set this to the name of the container in the
+  CONTAINER_NAME: {Task Definition에 정의된 컨테이너 명칭}           # set this to the name of the container

 jobs:
   deploy: